 You may be dealing with a kid who is a picky eater.
 It can lead to other problems like body image issues and other health problems.
 It is important to develop a healthy attitude towards food.
 Make them understand that food is fuel to the body, not to comfort them for the mere satisfaction of hunger.
 One of the misconceptions that most kids have is that healthy foods taste bad.
 Talk on how vegetables are delicious and make the dishes visually appealing to the kids.

 Name-calling, throwing tantrums, and whining are some of the ways which show the disrespectful behavior of your kid.
 Most of the time, the kids expect attention to such behavior and want you to react a certain way.
 The best immediate action is to ignore them, signaling your disapproval in some way.
 You can also execute the consequences of their disrespecting behavior by taking away a privilege or imposing new rules.

 Your kid might not know how to express aggression without being violent.
 That’s why a lot of kids behave inappropriately when they are sad or aggressive.
 Giving consequences is the best way to control the act of aggression.
 If the aggression does not get better with time, seek professional help.

-The best way to address a child’s behavior is by implementing consistent discipline strategies.
+plan that will help change your kid’s behavior – The best way to address a child’s behavior is by implementing consistent discipline strategies.
 Every child is different, hence the strategies are varied.